rcolomina/lending_pool_simpy_simulation/README.md

 Install the npm dependencies using `npm install`.
 This will create `node_modules` folder in the repository.

-After succesfully install `npm`, do `make node` which will start the hardhat node on your.
-The node should open a websocked JSON-RPC at `http://127.0.0.1:8545` by default.
+After succesfully install `npm` dependencies, do `make node` which will start the hardhat node on your machine.

+Hardhat node should open a websocked JSON-RPC at `http://127.0.0.1:8545` by default.

 ```
 npx hardhat node